-How to Appeal an Offer in Compromise that Was Rejected
+How to Appeal an IRS Offer in Compromise that Was Rejected

 How to Appeal an Offer in Compromise

-For your convenience, the IRS provides an online self-help tool here, but only if you meet ALL of the following qualifications:
+For your convenience, the IRS provides an online self-help tool here.
+The tool asks a series of easy questions to help you figure out if you should appeal.
+Typically, the tool only works if you meet these qualifications:

 - You do not work for yourself

-If you do not meet these qualifications, you can still file an appeal with the IRS Office of Appeals by following these directions:
+If you do not meet these qualifications, you can still file an appeal.
+Additionally, you need to use one of the following methods:

-- Send the letter to the address provided in your rejection letter
+- Send these forms to the address provided in your rejection letter

-If you don’t want to fill out Form 13711, you can send a letter to the IRS (using the address listed on the original rejection letter) stating your intent to appeal your Offer in Compromise rejection and including the following information:
+If you don’t want to fill out Form 13711, you can send a letter to the IRS.
+Furthermore, state your intent to appeal and include the following information:

-- Copy of the letter that the IRS sent you confirming the rejection
+- Copy of the rejection letter from the IRS

-- Documentation or facts that support your disagreement
+- Documents or facts that support your disagreement

-If you don’t want to appeal your former offer, but are looking to make a larger offer, then resubmit your original OIC paperwork with a letter detailing your intentions to increase your offer amount.
+If you don’t want to appeal your former offer, you can make a larger offer.
+Therefore, submit your original paperwork along with a letter stating the increased offer amount.